 - Further information and support

 Dying is different for each person.
 It is a natural process, but you may feel frightened or worried about what will happen.
 Ask the doctor or nurse about anything that is worrying you.
 Dying is often very peaceful at the end.

 It’s not always easy to know when someone has died.
 Their breathing will slow and become irregular.
 Sometimes they may take one or two last breaths after they seemed to have stopped breathing.
 They may seem to relax and may look pale.

 “My mother’s death taught me not to be afraid of being with someone when they die.
 The hospice staff and chaplains were excellent at supporting me.”

 After someone dies

 If your family member died in hospital, a hospice or a care home, the healthcare team will explain what happens next.
 If they died at home and no health professionals were there, you will need to contact their GP to come and confirm that they have died.
-In some areas, you can contact the district nurse.
-If it’s outside working hours, the GP answer-phone message will give you the number of the out of hours doctor.
+If it’s outside working hours, the GP answer-phone message will give you the number of the out of hours’ doctor.